Constraints on the Scale Parameter of Regular Black Hole in Asymptotically Safe Gravity from Extreme Mass Ratio Inspirals: Results

-Figure \ref{f} quantitatively demonstrates the mismatch between the waveforms of the regular black hole in asymptotically safe gravity and the traditional black hole, with an observation time of one year.
+Fig. \ref{f} quantitatively demonstrates the mismatch between the waveforms of the regular black hole in asymptotically safe gravity and the traditional black hole, with an observation time of one year.
 The results indicate that as the scale parameter $\xi$ increases, the waveform mismatch gradually increases and eventually exceeds the identification threshold of the LISA detector (the red dashed line represents LISA's detection threshold).
 At larger scale parameters, the mismatch approaches $1$.
-The left panel of Figure \ref{f} shows that under fixed other parameters, the effect of eccentricity on the mismatch is relatively small, which is consistent with the phase difference analysis results in Figure \ref{e}.
-The right panel of Figure \ref{f} displays the mismatch under different masses of the primary black hole, indicating that systems with smaller mass black holes more easily reach the detection threshold.
+The left panel of Fig. \ref{f} shows that under fixed other parameters, the effect of eccentricity on the mismatch is relatively small, which is consistent with the phase difference analysis results in Fig. \ref{e}.
+The right panel of Fig. \ref{f} displays the mismatch under different masses of the primary black hole, indicating that systems with smaller mass black holes more easily reach the detection threshold.
 Comprehensive analysis shows that for systems with a mass of $10^6M_\odot$, LISA's detection capability for the scale parameter $\xi$ during a one-year observation period can reach the order of $\sim 10^{-4}$, suggesting that the constraint precision may also approach this magnitude, a precision that cannot be achieved by other observational methods.
-This is primarily attributed to the cumulative effects produced by the spacetime metric corrections induced by the scale parameter during the long-term evolution of the gravitational wave phase.
+For a system with $M = 10^6 M_{\odot}$, the characteristic scale $L_{\xi} \approx 1.477 \times 10^7 \text{ m}$ corresponding to this detection threshold is much larger than the Planck scale $L_p \approx 1.616 \times 10^{-35} \text{ m}$ ($L_{\xi}/L_p \approx 9\times 10^{41}$).
+This scale difference indicates that the quantum gravitational effects we can detect are far above the Planck scale.
+Nevertheless, compared to macroscopic scales such as the Schwarzschild radius, $L_{\xi}/r_s \approx 5 \times 10^{-3}$ still represents a small correction.
+During the long-term evolution of EMRIs, small-mass objects complete thousands to tens of thousands of orbital cycles in the strong-field region, enabling these tiny quantum gravitational effects to reach detectable levels through continuous phase accumulation, thereby leaving observable characteristic signatures in gravitational wave signals.
+This mechanism provides a possible pathway for constraining quantum gravity parameters through space-based gravitational wave observations.